Skip to content

 • sqlite: By default the database will be stored in $HOME/.open-MaStR/data/sqlite/open-mastr.db.

-• own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which enables the user to use any other desired database.
-If you do so, you need to insert the connection parameter into the engine variable.
-It'll look like this:
+• own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which enables the user to use any other desired database such as PostgreSQL.
+The tables are created in the default DB schema, in PostgreSQL this is public.
+If you use an own database so, you need to insert the connection parameter into the engine variable.
+In the example below, the following parameters are used: user open-mastr, password open-mastr-pw, database open-mastr-db.
+Make sure it exists and the user has sufficient permissions.

 from sqlalchemy import create_engine